Honey badger: Behaviour and ecology

 The honey badger is famous for its strength, ferocity and toughness.
 It is known to savagely and fearlessly attack almost any other species when escape is impossible, reportedly even repelling much larger predators such as lion and hyena.
 In some instances, honey badgers deter large predators by unleashing a pungent yellow liquid produced by the anal glands.
-They accompany this with a threat display characterized by rattling noises, goosebumps, a straight, upward-facing tail, and general charging behaviour while also holding their heads up high.
+They accompany this with a threat display characterized by rattling noises, goosebumps, a straight, upward-facing tail, and charging while holding their head up high.
 In a 2018 study, it was found that the presence of large predators had no effect on the population of honey badgers in the Serengeti.
-This is likely indicative of the honey badger seeking areas comparable to those favoured by larger predators, and perhaps adopting a similar ecological niche.
+This is likely indicative of the honey badger seeking areas comparable to those favoured by larger predators and perhaps even adopting a similar ecological niche.
 Bee stings, porcupine quills, and animal bites rarely penetrate their skin.
 If horses, cattle, or Cape buffalos intrude upon a honey badger's burrow, it will attack them.
-In the Cape Province, it is a potential prey species of the African leopard and African rock python.
+In the Cape Province, it is a potential prey species of the African leopard and Southern African rock python.

 The voice of the honey badger is a hoarse "khrya-ya-ya-ya" sound.
 When mating, males emit loud grunting sounds.
 Cubs vocalise through plaintive whines, and when confronting dogs, honey badgers scream like bear cubs.